NawlFountains/textbook-to-knowledge-graph/README.md

 **Why not use all concepts as nodes?**
 With 1647 concept candidates and only 277 triples, 75% of nodes were isolated — no edges.
 A graph you can't traverse isn't useful.

-**The fix — co-occurrence on top concepts:**
+**The fix (almost) — co-occurrence on top concepts:**
 Keep only the top N concepts per chapter.
 Connect any two that appear in the same sentence.
-This trades semantic precision for connectivity — the result is a navigable graph.
+This trades semantic precision for connectivity — the result is a navigable graph, there still was major noise for words that appeared together and they were linked, it's a problem to address.

+**The fix - PMI edge trimming**
+To isolate true semantic associations from random accidental overlaps, we applied Pointwise Mutual Information (PMI) to score and prune our edges:

+$PMI(A,B) = log_2(\frac{P(A,B)}{P(A)P(B)})$

+By comparing the joint probability of two concepts appearing together $P(A, B)$ against the baseline probability of them landing in the same sentence by pure coincidence $P(A)P(B)$), we can filter out background noise.
+The higher the $PMI$ score, the tighter the semantic bond.
+This allowed us to aggressively prune arbitrary links while preserving the vital core infrastructure of our knowledge graph.

 **The honest tradeoff:**
 > "We just threw away our relationships so our edges are just connections without semantic meaning and precision." — notebook, cell 72